Gabriel-Gravin/Teamwork/_posts/2023-10-03-Platform_Jump_Game_Plans.md

 - Other sprites: wizard, other monsters
 - We need an HP bar!!!!
 - UNLESS we want to take it out and just have the goblin do normal damage, and any attack hitting the player will kill them
 - Background: medieval-style wall (vertical), may or may not change depending on the increasing difficulty.
 Ends at some point(?)
+Moves up with the player
 - Also, we’ll put a high-score input, and maybe a score that keeps changing the higher the player jumps Could make the score change depending on how every x amount of pixels you go up you gain more “score”
 - Platform: randomly generated within the walls, but always possible to get to the next one.
 Wooden?
 Stone?